Eve Dev Diary (July 2016)

 Describing the syntax would probably take an entire blog post, but if you want to learn more this is a good place to start.
 The basic idea is that an Eve program is divided into “blocks” (the counter program has three blocks), each of which works in two phases:

-- Phase 1: Match - gather all the information you need from the Eve DB.
+- Phase 1: search - gather all the information you need from the Eve DB.

 - Phase 2: Action - change the state of the Eve DB.

 In each of the phases, we are selecting “objects” (better name pending), which are just collections of attribute-value pairs associated with a unique ID.
-In the match phase, the programmer matches objects in the Eve DB with patterns, which select objects from the Eve DB with the provided shape.
+In the search phase, the programmer searches objects in the Eve DB with patterns, which select objects from the Eve DB with the provided shape.
 In the action phase, the programmer mutates the Eve DB by setting, adding, or removing facts.